okonp07/Optimizing-Euro-Stoxx-50-Investments/README.md

 ## Data Collection

 The project collects historical stock price data from Yahoo Finance for the Euro Stoxx 50 components.
-Ensure you have an internet connection to fetch the latest data.
+Ensure you have an internet connection to fetch the latest data set.

 ## Dependencies